Japan uses targeted coronavirus testing; South Korea goes big. The U.S. faces a choice.

 South Korea saw an early surge in cases but has managed to slow the pace of new infections significantly in recent weeks.

-On Sunday, the number of new infections slowed to just 105, with more than twice as many people discharged from hospital.
-Japan has kept the virus under better control so far, but the last few days have seen a dramatic acceleration , with a record rise of 200 new cases.
+On Sunday, the number of new infections slowed to just 105, with more than twice as many people discharged from hospitals.
+Japan has kept the virus under better control so far, but the past few days have seen a dramatic acceleration, with a record rise of 200 new cases.

 Johnson reported from Washington.
 Akiko Kashiwagi in Tokyo and Min Joo Kim in Seoul contributed to this report.